 Always bear in mind that headaches triggered by high blood pressure can be accompanied by visual symptoms such as floater-like images and auras as well as pain within and behind the eyeballs.
 The swelling of the retina can also be experienced which leads to blurry vision and sensitivity to light.

 If the individual experiences a chronic high blood pressure headache, it can also be accompanied by sound of the pulse beating in the ears, shrill pitched or buzzing sounds and rushing sounds in the ears.
-These are also sensed in the head and all over the body.

 Vertigo and dizziness